kunzhang1110/COMP5216-Mobile-Computing/Assignments/Homework1/README.md

 * To prevent memory leak, WeakReferences are used for inner static classes that extending AsyncTask.
 * LinkedHashMap is chosen to manipulate data with timestamps as keys.
 * Use SQL for sorting by datetime
-* Return to MainActivity via Back Button or onResume
+* Return to MainActivity via Back Button/onResume